kabinud/FFUBER/README.md

 8. **Cancel ride** anytime before pickup if plans change
 9. **Browse History**: Use "Ride History" menu to view past rides
 10. **Request Again**: Click "Request Again" on any historical ride to duplicate it
+11. **Uber Fallback**: After 5 minutes with no response, get option to try Uber instead

 ### For Drivers
 1. Toggle "I can drive others" in dashboard